jschreuder/Middle-skeleton/README.md

 Go to the commandline and into the `web` directory, enter `php -S localhost:8080` and go to `http://localhost:8080` in your browser.
 It should show a JSON encoded *Hello World* message.
 The controller for this is located in `src/Controller/ExampleController.php`, the routing is set up in `src/GeneralRoutingProvider.php`.

-Run `bin/phpspec run` to have phpspec run the specs on the example classes.
+Run `./vendor/bin/pest` to run the test suite.

 ## The wiring